ats are the only true flying mammals, with about 925 different species identified. Of all these species, only the common vampire bat is able to

 hopping about on the ground while feeding, illustrate the adaptive value of this effective terrestrial locomotion" (Altenbach 1996).

-The unique social behavior of the vampire is most characteristic in their reciprocal altruism, in which animals return favors to
+he unique social behavior of the vampire is most characteristic in their reciprocal altruism, in which animals return favors to their mutual

-their mutual benefit.
+benefit.
 If vampire bats do not get their share of blood on a regular basis, they rapidly deteriorate.
-A bat may be close to
+A bat may be close to starvation

-starvation within 2-3 days (Altringham 1996).
-Within social groups which largely refers to females as the males roost separately to defend
+within 2-3 days (Altringham 1996).
+Within social groups which largely refers to females as the males roost separately to defend territories, bats

-territories, bats that successfully feed will regurgitate back at the roosts to a hungry bat.
-Studies on the blood sharing behaviors indicate bats
+that successfully feed will regurgitate back at the roosts to a hungry bat.
+Studies on the blood sharing behaviors indicate bats will regurgitate

-will regurgitate to related and unrelated bats within the group.
-It is shown that they set up a buddy system, with pairs of bats forming tight
+to related and unrelated bats within the group.
+It is shown that they set up a buddy system, with pairs of bats forming tight blood-sharing

-blood-sharing relationships (Altringham 1996).
-Refer to Figure 3 to see the weight-loss curve after feeding since donating more than 5% of its
+relationships (Altringham 1996).
+Refer to Figure 3 to see the weight-loss curve after feeding since donating more than 5% of its body weight will

 Figure 3.
 Predictive curve of post feeding weightlosses in vampire bats (Desmondus rotundus).
 A donation of 5% of pre-feeding weight when at weight D